Tarushika/Finance-Report/README.md

 Extracted actionable insights from the finance data dashboard, empowering decision-makers to make informed strategic and financial decisions.

 Technologies Used:-
-Utilized Power BI Desktop for data modeling, DAX for calculations.
+Utilized Power BI Desktop for data modeling, DAX for calculations, slicer to filter the data.

 Learning and Application:-
 Enhanced proficiency in Power BI for financial data visualization and analysis, leveraging advanced functionalities to optimize dashboard performance.